openSUSE/news-o-o/_posts/2010-07-06-opensuse-conf-call-for-paper-ends.markdown

 The [call for papers ](http://en.opensuse.org/openSUSE:Conference_call_for_papers)for the openSUSE Conference 2010 ends on July 31st.

-The [conference](http://en.opensuse.org/openSUSE:Conference) is from October 20 to 23, 2010 in NÃ¼rnberg, Germany
+The [conference](http://en.opensuse.org/openSUSE:Conference) is from October 20 to 23, 2010 in Nürnberg, Germany